debugmeAI/NVROX/README.md

 MQTT_QOS=1
 ```

-> Make sure your EMQX broker is running and accessible via WebSocket.
+> Make sure EMQX is installed and running as a background service

 ---